rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 - Predict the Reliance Industries Stock Price for the next 30 days.

-- There are Open, High, Low and Close prices that you need to obtain from the web for each day starting from 2015 to 2022 for Reliance Industries stock.
+- There are Open, High, Low, and Close prices that you need to obtain from the web for each day starting from 2015 to 2022 for Reliance Industries stock.

 - Split the last year into a test set- to build a model to predict stock price.

-- Find short term, & long term trends.
+- Find short-term, & long-term trends.

-- Understand how it is impacted from external factors or any big external events.
+- Understand how it is impacted by external factors or any big external events.

-- Forecast for next 30 days.
+- Forecast for the next 30 days.

 # How to collect the Data?